That which separates man from his Original or True Nature (i.e. Jot Saroop) is mind.

 - ਏ ਸ੍ਰਵਣਹੁ ਮੇਰਿਹੋ ਸਾਚੈ ਸੁਨਣੈ ਨੋ ਪਠਾਏ ॥: (O my ears!)
 You are sent to listen to the Truth. (sggs 922).

 Maya is a big poisonous tree.
 This tree of Mayaic illusion is watered by desires.
-The Guru‘s Shabad (Upadesh, Wisdom…) is the death knoll for the Maya’s waves.
-AND the end of Maya’s waves result in the end of mind’s waves.
+The Guru‘s Shabad (Upadesh, Wisdom…) is the death knoll for the Mayaic waves, and the end of Maya’s waves result in the end of mind’s waves.

-Hence, the SGGS asks us to conquer, or annihilate or kill the instinctive or Mayaic mind.
-Because, the Gurbani tells us that without killing the instinctive mind neither we can transcend Maya nor we can realize ‘Hari’ (Mool) or ‘Bhagti‘:
+Hence, the SGGS asks us to conquer, or annihilate or kill the conditioned or Mayaic mind.
+Because, the Gurbani tells us that without killing it neither one can transcend Maya nor realize ‘Hari’ (Mool) or ‘Bhagti‘:

 - ਨਾ ਮਨੁ ਮਰੈ ਨ ਮਾਇਆ ਮਰੈ ॥: Maya can not be conquered without annihilation of the mind (sggs 1342).